CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 ## Reusing Middleware

 Great.
-This logger does exactly what need.
+This logger does exactly what we need.

 Let's extract our logging functionality so it can be reused across all our project.
 To implement this version we need to turn to Elixir macros.